yanhuojunjun/SYSU_LANG/README.md

 ## 1. Introduction

 In this project, we designed and built a front-end and middle-end compiler capable of translating a C-like language into optimized LLVM Intermediate Representation (LLVM IR).
 The compiler encompasses several key components, including lexical analysis, syntax analysis, semantic analysis, intermediate code generation, and intermediate code optimization.
-By implementing these stages, we ensured efficient parsing and transformation of source code, resulting in highly optimized machine-level instructions.

 ## 2. Project Description